learosema/muzimake/README.md

 # MUZIMAKE

-Just a plain C project exploring Sound Programming.
+Just a plain C++ project exploring AdLib Sound Programming.
-Especially the AdLib Sound card.
+Still in a very early state.
+Not sure where it leads to.
+I want to build a basic composing tool some day.

+I followed tutorials by [root42](https://codeberg.org/root42) to get me started.

+Also started to explore how to mess with int 10 and text mode, and tried to mess with the OPL2 chip of the old Sound Blaster and Adlib cards.

+## Vendor libs

 - Contains some code from the <https://github.com/learosema/asciijoy> repository for basic text mode functions.
 - OPL2 lib used from <https://github.com/Superilu/lib16>, but changed the instrument_t struct to also contain a `drumType`

-I want to build a basic composing tool with it.

 ## AdLib Programming